Website Issues

 On my homepage and on the about website page I listed browsers I have aimed this website to work under.
 I have selected these as reports show that most of the internet browsing is done using one of them.
 Please see below:

-2009 IE6 IE7 IE8 Firefox Safari Opera Netscape Nokia
+2013 IE6 IE7 IE8 IE9/10 Firefox Chrome Safari Opera Netscape Others

 The above table shows browser stats from the website log files.
 Anything consistently under 1% is not shown, including un-reported browsers and older website browsers.